Falmouth Classics & Sea Shanty Sailing

 Join Pilgrim of Brixham as she takes part in the annual Falmouth Classics Regatta and Sea shanty Festival.

-Join Pilgrim in the maritime port of Falmouth, Cornwall for a sailing holiday on the Cornish coast.
+Join historic wooden boat Pilgrim in the maritime port of Falmouth, Cornwall for a sailing holiday on the Cornish coast.
+Join in the excitement as the town and harbour come alive for the annual Falmouth Classics and Sea Shanty Festival.

 Explore Falmouth Bay as its annual classic boat regatta takes place on the water and the town is taken over by the international Sea Shanty festival.
 This voyage requires no previous sailing experience and aims to have a good balance of sailing and exploration ashore.
 The crew will show you the ropes and encourage you to get stuck in and experience first hand traditional classic boat sailing.